Rudd-O/hassmpris_agent/README.md

-# Linux desktop multimedia integration with Home Assistant
+# Linux desktop agent to allow MPRIS multimedia control from Home Assistant

 This package contains the agent that Home Assistant connects to in order to govern multimedia playback.